 Nasdaq Introduces SPAC Listings in the Nordics

-In contrast to a traditional stock exchange listing, the stock exchange does not require a SPAC to have an accounting and business history, given that by its very nature it cannot meet such requirements at the time of its listing.
+In contrast to a traditional stock exchange listing, the stock exchange does not require a SPAC to have an accounting and business history, given that by its very nature it cannot meet this requirements at the time of its listing.
 It is however required that the SPAC acquires one or more target companies within a specified period in accordance with the prospectus and the proposed parameters of the acquisitions.
 A SPAC will still have to meet the usual requirements for the preparation of a prospectus and the supporing documentation in accordance with the prospectus rules to gain admission to the market.
-This financing technique permits the investors to finance the early acquisition stage and to invest in the acquired target companies within a liquid market such as Nasdaq, all the while not necessarily knowing the specifics of the targets.
-With the financing in hand, the SPAC can commence identifying the acquisition targets and enter into negotiations with the potential vendors.
+This financing technique permits the SPAC investors to finance the early acquisition stage and to invest in the acquired target companies within a liquid market such as Nasdaq, all the while not necessarily knowing the specifics of the targets.
+With the financing in place, the SPAC can commence identifying the acquisition targets and enter into negotiations with the potential vendors.

 Two-Step Listing Procedure for SPACs

 The revised Nasdaq Nordic Main Market Rulebook allows SPACs to be listed on the main market in a two-step process: